 One of the challenges is that tourism is multi-channel and the providers are a mix of a plethora of small businesses and a few very large ones.
 For completely different reasons there is inertia in both, which is proving difficult to influence.

-Keeping decision-making local is very important – otherwise we are condemned to suffer from what is often referred to as “unintended consequences” – outcomes which were unforeseen largely due to a lack of understanding of social and natural relationships and not understanding the importance of an empathetic, positive and enthusiastic host community for a successful tourism industry.
+Keeping decision-making local is very important – otherwise, we are condemned to suffer from what is often referred to as “unintended consequences” – outcomes which were unforeseen largely due to a lack of understanding of social and natural relationships and not understanding the importance of an empathetic, positive and enthusiastic host community for the successful tourism industry.

 Which are the keys to a successful responsible tour business?

-- Clear identification of an offer which an identified market is prepared to pay for.
+- Clear identification of an offer that an identified market is prepared to pay for.

 - Consistency of service